appsody/integration-test/docs/JENKINS.md

 # Jenkins
 ## admin UI install and setup for macOS
 * brew install jenkins-lts
     * Note: When using launchctl the port will be 8080.
+You can launch with --httpPort=7070 to change the port
     * To have launchd start jenkins-lts now and restart at login:  brew services start jenkins-ltsOr, if you don't want/need a background service you can just run:  jenkins-lts
-* jenkins-lts -> launches jenkins and gives you the initial admin password
+* jenkins-lts -> launches jenkins and gives you the initial admin password.
+You can launch with --httpPort=7070 to change the port
 * localhost:8080 brings up the ui
 * selected all the ssh plugins
 * admin user: